 MORE ABOUT THE BRICK FORTRESS

-Clinch was built in 1847 at the mouth of the St. Mary’s River for protection of Fernandina Harbor’s deepwater port.
+Fort Clinch was built in 1847 at the mouth of the St. Mary’s River (see aerial photo below) for protection of Fernandina Harbor’s deepwater port.
 Fort Clinch was a military post during the Civil War, Spanish-American War, and World War II.
 The fort is a third system fortification, and can be toured daily.
 From the park’s entrance at Atlantic Avenue in Fernandina Beach, it’s about a 3-mile drive through shady, wild tree canopy to reach the brick fortress.
-There’s plenty of parking, public restrooms, wooden dune walkovers to the beach, picnic areas with tables and barbeques.
-At just $6 a vehicle (2 to 8 people or $4 for a single driver) to enter the park (and $2 per person if you wish to tour the fort), it’s one of the best bargains in Florida for a day-vacation.
-Also, view or print out the official Fort Clinch State Park map.
+There’s plenty of parking, public restrooms and wooden dune walkovers to the beach.

 An excellent program at Fort Clinch is their annual tribute to Veterans in November each year.
-It’s a wonderful historic production featuring soldiers of different periods in American History definitely worth seeing.
-You’ll experience a timeline of about 18 representations of soldiers from American conflicts, firing authentic guns, with representative music of each era playing, and a narrator educating the audience.
-This is a very worthwhile, historic show, and great learning experience for kids.
-Rather than an entry fee, for this event the park usually requests folks bring some canned foods to donate to the needy.
+It’s a wonderful historic production featuring soldiers of different periods in American History and worth seeing.
+You’ll also experience soldiers from various American conflicts firing authentic guns of the time period.
+This is a great learning experience for adults and kids alike.